Fiat-Materfer (Buenos Aires Underground): Current use

-Over the years, the cars have seen cosmetic upgrades, as well as technical ones, such as the incorporation of Automatic Train Protection and ability to play pre-recorded messages through its speakers, a feature which, unusually, was left out at the time of production.
+Over the years, the cars have seen cosmetic upgrades, as well as technical ones, such as the incorporation of Automatic Train Protection, the new Line H, and ability to play pre-recorded messages through its speakers, a feature which, unusually, was left out at the time of production.
 While the Fiat-Materfer trainsets briefly made up the entire rolling stock of Line E, during the 2010s they were used on Line D and Line A as temporary rolling stock alongside newer trains while more of the newer cars arrived.
-After the new rolling stock arrived for these lines, the Fiat-Materfer trains were stored, with the intention that they then be incorporated into Line E once again in time for its extension to Retiro station, although this has yet to be confirmed by SBASE or whether the purchase of new rolling stock for Line E would mean the complete retirement of the trains from service.
+After the new Buenos Aires Underground 300 Series arrived for these lines, the Fiat-Materfer trains were stored, with the intention that they then be incorporated into Line E once again in time for its extension to Retiro station.
+Most of the new cars were transferred to Line H though.

 On Line D they operated alongside Alstom Metropolis trains.
 The Alstom trains were originally intended to make up the entire rolling stock of the line and began operating in 2001, however due to the economic crisis in the country that year, only 80 of the 120 cars were bought for the line and the Fiat-Materfer trains were used to fill in the shortfall.
 In 2008, 14 more of the Alstom trains were eventually bought and used on the line, while a further 24 arrived between 2015 and 2016, meaning that the Fiat-Materfer cars were then retired.

 Similarly, the retirement of the La Brugeoise cars from Line A in 2013, as well as the presence of only 45 new CITIC-CNR cars at the time of retirement, meant that Fiat-Materfer cars needed to be incorporated into the line in order to make up shortfalls while the other 105 cars arrived from China.
 Ironically, the line had also been converted to 1500 volts that same year to incorporate the new CNR trains so the easy 1100 V to 1500 V conversion which the Fiat-Materfer cars were designed to have was ultimately never needed.
 The last of the CNR trains arrived before 2017 and the Fiat-Materfer trains were retired from the line.